TU Dresden

 Tel.0351 463 1650 E-Mailisgv@mailbox.tu-dresden.de Webwww.isgv.de/

-The Institute for Saxon History and Cultural Anthropology (ISGV) conducts interdisciplinary research on the history and everyday culture of Saxony and its neighboring regions, ranging from the Middle Ages to the present.
-The focus lies on fundamental research into sources, biographies, location data and visual anthropology, which is presented to the public in online databases and other publications.
-Further core topics include social transformation processes, migration and cultural transfer, as well as rural and urban worlds of life.
+The Institute of Saxon History and Folklore (ISGV) conducts interdisciplinary research into the history and everyday culture of Saxony and its neighboring regions from the Middle Ages to the present day.
+Its focus is on fundamental research into sources, biographies, local data and visual anthropology, which is presented to the public in online databases and other publication forms.

 Contact person